Analysis | Public health recommendations are another opportunity for partisan performances

 It’s also good fodder for social media.
 There’s an enormous ecosystem, particularly on the right, predicated on identifying performative “virtue signaling” by Democratic politicians, celebrities or members of the media.
-“Virtue signaling” is a now-common pejorative doing precisely what’s described above: dismissing an act as necessarily insincere.
-Using “virtue signaling” as a descriptor is, ironically, an example of what it describes, ostentatiously indicating one’s own position on the issue.
+“Virtue signaling” is a now-common pejorative for doing precisely what’s described above: dismissing an act as necessarily insincere.
+Using virtue signaling as a descriptor is, ironically, an example of what it describes, ostentatiously indicating one’s own position on the issue.

 All of this is fairly academic until it intersects with real-world issues such as the coronavirus pandemic.
 Thanks in large part to President Trump’s demonstrated disinterest in endorsing efforts to contain the spread of the virus, efforts at containment — such as wearing masks or avoiding indoor gatherings of groups of people — have become fodder for demonstrations of support or opposition.

 Particularly among high-profile elected officials.
-Take, for example, Sen. Ted Cruz’s (R-Tex.) disparagement of his colleague Sen. Sherrod Brown (D-Ohio) on Twitter.
+Take, for example, Republican Sen. Ted Cruz’s disparagement of his colleague Sen. Sherrod Brown (D-Ohio) on Twitter.

-Cruz explicitly criticizes Brown for virtue signaling by wearing a mask on the floor of the Senate, but also for criticizing Sen. Dan Sullivan (R-Alaska) for not wearing one.
+Cruz (Tex.) explicitly criticizes Brown for virtue signaling by wearing a mask on the floor of the Senate and for criticizing Sen. Dan Sullivan (R-Alaska) for not wearing one.
 Cruz suggests that Brown bore no risk from Sullivan, should the U.S. senator from Alaska have been carrying the virus, but, as Brown says in the clip, his concern is for the Senate staffers working directly in front of Sullivan.

 You can see one stand and speak with Sullivan at about the 38-second mark.

-There’s certainly an aspect of Brown’s presentation which is performative.
+There’s certainly an aspect of Brown’s presentation that is performative.
 His entire speech is about how the Senate and, in particular, Republican leadership isn’t taking the coronavirus pandemic seriously.
 His criticism of Sullivan is meant to highlight that point.

 Cruz apparently assumes that Brown is being insincere or ridiculous in his criticism rather than making a sincere point in a pointed way.
 The U.S. senator from Texas then does precisely what he accuses Brown of doing, making an ostentatious display of his own views of the appropriate response to coronavirus containment measures; namely, that Brown is overreacting.
 Cruz’s tweet then set off a number of largely performative responses on social media bolstering Brown.
 And on it goes.